pupitetris/trans/README.md

 ```
 Usage:
-./trans.sh [-d] infile [cond] > outfile
+trans.sh [-d] infile [cond] [outfile]

 	-d	Debug: display all commands (set -x).

 	lines before cond will not be in the output, in order to remove
 	the obfuscator's functions. cond could be a line number, or a
 	regexp (including slashes: it's a sed address).
 	Default: "1" (from the first line)

+	outfile if specified will send output to this file.
+If the
+	file already exists, a patch will first be generated between
+	the last direct output of the infile's deobfuscation and the
+	outfile, to preserve any changes made on the output after the
+	last run.
+Then, the translation will be performed and the
+	patch will be reapplied.

 Example:
-./trans.sh xcsim_1.3_enc.js '/^function *simulator *()/' > xcsim_1.3.js
+trans.sh xcsim_1.3_enc.js '/^function *simulator *()/' xcsim_1.3.js
 ```

 The code is deobfuscated in these main steps: